ethereum/execution-apis/README.md

 The Ethereum JSON-RPC is a collection of methods that all clients implement.
-This interface allows downstream tooling and infrastructure to treat different Ethereum clients as swappable modules.
+This interface allows downstream tooling and infrastructure to treat different Ethereum clients as modules that can be swapped at will.

 ## Contributing